 Channel Preview

-You can preview your channel in the within the Uplynk platform.
-This allows you to test and verify your channel, including URL parameters, before you actually try it in a production environment.
+You can preview your channel within the Uplynk platform.
+This allows you to test and verify your channel, including URL parameters, before deploying it to a production environment.

-In conjunction with the developer tools built into the web browser, you can view the actual HTTP requests for playback using your desired URL parameters and the returned manifests.
+Using the developer tools built into your web browser, you can view the actual HTTP requests for playback with your desired URL parameters and the returned manifests.

 Test Channel Playback in the Uplynk CMS